Sublime with Rome: Lawsuit (2009–2010)

 On October 23, 2009, one day before the Smokeout Festival concert took place, Nowell's family and the executors of his estate threatened Gaugh and Wilson, along with Ramirez, with a lawsuit if the reconstituted band continued to use the Sublime moniker.
 The statement was posted to the band's official MySpace page and read as follows:

 On November 3, 2009, a Los Angeles judge shut down an effort by the new lineup of Sublime to perform under the name.
 Jeremiah Reynolds, who represents the estate of original Sublime singer Bradley Nowell commented on the case:

 As part of the preliminary injunction, the new lineup are said to be unable to perform or record under the name Sublime without approval and permission from the Nowell estate.
 A spokesman for Gaugh and Wilson declined to comment.
 Thomas Brackey, who represents the surviving Sublime members, did not return calls.
 The injunction is dependent upon a bond of $125,000 being posted in the event it is later determined that the defendants – the surviving Sublime members – suffered damages as a result of the ruling.
 Reynolds said the bond would be posted.
 Gaugh and Wilson issued the following statement:

-In January 2010, the case was dismissed and it was finally announced that the new lineup of Ramirez, Wilson and Gaugh would perform together under Sublime with Rome.
+In January 2010, the dispute was settled and it was announced that the new lineup of Ramirez, Wilson and Gaugh would perform together under Sublime with Rome.